Security Police (Japan): Equipment

 Officers are mostly armed with handguns and expandable batons during their duties.
 A mini flashlight and a transceiver is also in their list of equipment.

-Sometimes they used unmarked cars for transport and escort.
+Sometimes they use unmarked cars for transport and escort.
 They have used the Mercedes-Benz S600, Toyota Crown, Nissan Teana, Nissan Elgrand, and Toyota HiAce.

 Officers mostly carry the NPA-issued Smith & Wesson Model 37 revolver, or the SIG P230 semi-automatic pistol.
 Officers can also be seen armed with pistols such as the Beretta 92, Glock 17 or Heckler & Koch P2000.